bittersweetryan/ember-component-article/Ember Components.md

 ##Hello, Components

 Web components promise to bring reusability and encapsulation to the next version of JavaScript.
-However, until mainstram browsers fully implment the ECMAScript 6 specification the power of Web Components is out of reach.
-Fournately for Ember.js developersthe power of web components can be leveraged today.
-Ember components share more than a similar name with Web Components; Ember's components aim to adhere as closely to the W3C Web Component spec as possiable.
+The bad news is that until mainstram browsers fully implment the ECMAScript 6 standards that make up web components, their power is out of reach.
+Fournately for Ember.js developers the power of web components can be leveraged today in the form of Ember components.
+Ember's components share more than a similar name with Web Components; Ember's components aim to adhere as closely to the W3C Web Component spec as possiable.

 ##Brief Introduction To Ember

-Before we dig into components a brief intorduction to Ember.js is needed.
-If you are already familiar with Ember you can skip ahead to the _Adding Components To The Story_ section.
-Ember.js is an ambitious web application development framework and covering it in detail is out of the scope of this article, however the following section should give you the introduction needed to the building blocks of an Ember that is needed to start talking about components.
+Before we dig into Ember components a brief intorduction to Ember.js is needed (if you are already familiar with Ember you can skip ahead to the _Adding Components To The Story_ section).
+Ember.js is an ambitious web application development framework and covering it in detail is out of the scope of this article, however the following section should give you the knowledge of Ember's building blocks of an Ember that is needed to start talking working with components.

 At a very high level Ember applications are composed of templates, routes, and controllers.
-These parts are automatically wired together by Ember.js by sticking to strict naming conventions.
-For example, a foo object would have a template named `foo`, a route named `FooRoute`, and a controller named `FooController`.
-Our application would have a template named XX, a route named XXRoute, and a controller named XXController.
-Lets take a minute to talk about each of these parts.
+Ember automatically wires all of these components together by sticking to strict naming conventions.
+For example, a `foo` object would have a template named `foo`, a route named `FooRoute`, and a controller named `FooController`.
+Let's take a look at each of these parts.

 ###Handlebars Templates